-Policy SP46 - New Railway Station
+Policy SP45 - New Railway Station

-Land west of Cliffsend (as shown on the Policies Map) is safeguarded for a new railway station.
+Planning permission will be granted for a new railway station at a suitable location on land west of Ramsgate alongside the existing railway line.
+Land west of Cliffsend is safeguarded for this purpose.
 Proposals will be required to specifically demonstrate all of the following:

-- 1) satisfactory vehicular access arrangements from the A299 - 2) suitable level of car parking - 3) integration with wider public transport services - 4) mitigation of any noise impacts on sensitive receptors - 5) compatibility with the landscape character of its location - 6) located to minimise the loss of best and most versatile agricultural land
+- 1) Satisfactory vehicular access arrangements from the A299 - 2) Suitable level of car parking - 3) Integration with wider public transport services - 4) Mitigation of any noise impacts on sensitive receptors - 5) Compatibility with the landscape character of its location - 6) Located to minimise the loss of best and most versatile agricultural land